f4exb/sdrangel/plugins/samplesource/sdrplay/readme.md

 <h3>2.
 Local oscillator frequency correction</h3>

 This is the correction in tenths of ppm steps.
-This is hardly useful with SDRplay as it has been found on spot.
-The MSi001 chip probably uses some sort of internal compensation.
-However this control is kept just in case.

 <h3>3.
 DC and IQ imbalance correction</h3>